browniefed/blog/source/_posts/2015-11-02-react-native-how-to-make-instagram.markdown

     image: http://i.imgur.com/AaPPZsC.png
 ---

+## OUTDATED
+This blog is a bit outdated, and uses gl-react-native 1.3.
+I highly recommend checking out [https://github.com/gre/gl-react-image-effects](https://github.com/gre/gl-react-image-effects) which was inspired by this post and uses gl-react-native 2.*!

 ## Intro
 Instagram is a fantastic app and a great concept to model after for learning fragment shaders.
 We won't get too deep into fragment shaders but I'll take a little bit about what they are and point you to some resources.